The Rise of Nationalism in Europe

 - The Prussian king, William I, proclaimed German Emperor in a ceremony held at Versailles In January 1871.

-- 18 January 1871 an assembly comprising the princes of the German states, representatives of the army, important Prussian ministers including the chief minister Otto von Bismarck gathered to proclaim the new German Empire.
+- 18 January 1871 an assembly comprising the princes of the German states, representatives of the army, and important Prussian ministers including the chief minister Otto von Bismarck gathered to proclaim the new German Empire.

 - The currency, banking, legal and judicial systems in Germany were modernized.